-The Cambodia Landmine Museum and Relief Center serves to educate the public on the dangers of landmines, and in addition it supports and educates at-risk and landmine affected youth that reside in the Relief Center.
+The Cambodia Landmine Museum and Relief Center serves to educate the public on the dangers of landmines, and in addition it supports education for Cambodian youth.
 This home was created so that it might serve as a place of healing for bodies, hearts and minds.
 We believe that love, support and education are the essential means to secure a better future for the children that live here and our visitors.

 - To tell the story of landmines in Cambodia through the perspective of Aki Ra, our founder, who was conscripted into the Khmer Rouge Army as a child soldier, and spent his youth fighting in the wars that ravaged his country for nearly 35 years.
 Landmines impact the country’s past, present, and future.

 - To show the world that, no matter who you are, whatever your background, your education, you can make a difference.